With spring just round the corner, February is a month of expectation in the container garden. You can also start sowing seeds again (hurrah!).

 For keen growers who want to get a head start, there are other crops you can sow this month, too – see below.
 It is also true, though, that later sowings will often do better – and with less chance of failing due to heavy frosts, lack of light or cold winds.
 So you can happily wait a month or two.
 (A cunning strategy can be to sow just a few now and the rest later).

 The advice here is for container gardeners in the Northern hemisphere.
 The timings will be good for most of the UK.
-For those of you in cooler or warmer regions, the timings will be similar but slightly different: I recommend you look for a seed sowing calendar for your area and use it in conjunction with the advice here.
-Container growers in India can check out Monica Bathija’s tips from her roof terrace in Mumbai.
+For those of you in cooler or warmer regions, the timings will be similar but slightly different: look out for a seed sowing calendar for your area and use it in conjunction with the advice here.

 - What you can sow inside

 - Other jobs this month

 The following seeds can be started inside if you have a bright space, next to a window for example.
 Seedlings do need light to grow healthily - if you do not have a bright place you may find it easier to buy chilli, aubergine and tomato plants later in April / May instead.

 - Aubergines, chillies and peppers – need to grow for about 20 weeks before they fruit.
 Starting them now improves your chances of a good harvest, but any time before the end of March should be OK.

 - Tomatoes – can be sown until early April.
 Sowing some now will improve your chances of early tomatoes (hopefully by late June / early July) but beware: they grow big, quickly!
 Your flat can quickly feel like invasion of the triffids as they take over.
 (I’ve learnt from experience!
 These days I just sow one or two tomatoes this month).

 The above will be killed by frost and so can only be planted outside (in a sunny place) once the threat of frost is over (April in many places).